ebeclim/ebeclim.github.io/pages/en/index_en.md

 The website is made of the four following sections.
 Each section has several pages, and each page can be seen as a short self-sufficient lesson including videos and exercises.

-The English translation of the website is still incomplete.
-Videos are only available in French for now.

 <div class="row">

          <div class="col-md-3 col-sm-6">